Altinn/altinn-studio-docs/content/app/development/ux/components/_component-template/_index.en.md

 - When the documentation is ready for publishing, remove "hidden: false" from the frontmatter.
 - If the documentation is complete, remove the warning that it's a work in progress.

-See Image and Accordion for examples.
+See Image and Checkboxes for examples.
 -->

 {{% notice warning %}}